 Greeting Muslims with “Ramadan Mubarak” and/or “Ramadan Kareem” is a great way to show support, as this translates to wishing someone a blessed or generous Ramadan.

-You may get invited to an Iftar as a non-Muslim and if you wish to take a gift, a dish of some sort, Arabic sweets, desserts, or dates are always very well received!
+You may get invited to an Iftar and if you wish to take a gift, a dish of some sort, Arabic sweets, desserts, or dates are always very well received!

 Buying presents for the Eid celebration is always a great idea to show your support to your Muslim friends!
 But what do you buy?
-Anything picnic-related is always appreciated as picnics are very popular in Muslim life, homeware such as blankets, throws, candles, or home fragrances are again very popular.
-Food items such as baklava, dates, dried fruit, and chocolate are a good choice, flavoured teas or coffee are another great gift idea too!
+Homeware such as blankets, throws, candles, or home fragrances are a popular choice, as well as food items such as baklava, dates, dried fruit, and chocolate, flavoured teas or coffee.

 Overall, it is a time to be respectful, especially for non-Muslims living in a Muslim country.
-A time of reflection, Ramadan is a great opportunity for us all to appreciate what we have and give to those who are less fortunate than us.
+A time of reflection, Ramadan is a great opportunity for us all to appreciate what we have and give to those who are less fortunate than us, to be respectful, kind and considerate of others.
 During the Holy Month, there are plenty of opportunities to donate food items, care bundles, and other items to those in need.

 Read more: